Exploring Backup Strategies in the Enterprise

 Cost - Depending on the service provider, the cost per month can vary both in price as well as in available feature

 sets.
-Some might charge a flat monthly fee, others may charge depending on how much disk space the enterprise requires on
+Some might charge a flat monthly fee, and others may charge depending on how much disk space the enterprise requires on

 the service provider's storage servers.
 This all depends on the particular business model that the service provider is